erdeneryesil/NeuralNetworkCore/README.md

 - Lambda and alfa values
 - Assigns the weight values of the cells randomly when a neural network is created for the first time.
 For this reason the minimum and maximum values of the range of random numbers must be specified.

-For ANN file:
+For file ANN:
 - Separator character(comma(,)  semicolon(;) etc.)
-- Locaiton to save ANN file
+- Locaiton to save file ANN
-- Name of ANN file
+- Name of file ANN

 Let's see how to design the input, hidden and output layers of an artificial neural network on an <a href="https://www.kaggle.com/datasets/mirichoi0218/insurance
 " >example problem.</a>